JacqsLabz/Sims4-Yootz-Playthrough/1.1-TwoSims+Romance/00-index.md

 ----

 Taking it easy on herself included less time at the gym.
-So Sara invited over her buddy Don so they could catch up some.
+So Sara invited over her buddy Don so they could catch up some while she had some tea.

 ![](12-22-16_7-31-53%C2%A0PM.png)